 Points and leaderboards can be made even more engaging by introducing team-based competitions.
 By dividing learners into teams and awarding points based on team performance, learners compete individually and work together to achieve a common goal.
 This not only promotes teamwork but also encourages peer-to-peer learning and support.

-6. Story-based learning with missions and challenges
+6. Story-based learning with missions, challenges, and learning objectives

 Story-based learning incorporates narratives and missions into the learning experience.
 Learners embark on learning journeys, complete missions, and overcome challenges within a compelling storyline, making the learning process more engaging.
 By immersing learners in a rich storytelling experience, they can connect emotionally with the content and retain information more effectively.
 This creates a memorable learning experience that goes beyond traditional text-based materials.